mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_04/instructions.md

 ## Your turn

+Create a hider order error handler and use it in this method to handle errors for your methods and function.

 ## What next

 In the next step, you will see how you can handle different returning types for this method.